ariard/lightning-rfc/12-offer-encoding.md

       - MUST set `time_unit` to 0 (seconds), 1 (days), 2 (months), 3 (years).
       - MUST set `period` to how often (per `time-unit`) it wants to be paid.
       - if there is a maximum number of payments:
-        - MUST set `limit` to the maximum number of payments
+        - MUST include `recurrence_limit` with `max_period` set to the maximum number of payments
-      - otherwise
-        - MUST set `limit` to 0.
+        - MUST NOT set `max_period` to 0.
-      - MAY include `recurrence_base` if invoices are expected at particular time offsets.
       - otherwise:
+        - MUST NOT include `recurrence_limit`.
+      - if periods are always at specific time offsets:
+        - MUST include `recurrence_base`
+        - MUST set `basetime` to the initial period time in number of seconds after midnight 1 January 1970
+        - if the first paid-for-period does not have to be the initial period:
+          - MUST set `start_any_period` to 1.
+        - otherwise:
+          - MUST set `start_any_period` to 0.
+      - otherwise:
         - MUST NOT include `recurrence_base`.
+      - if payments for the current or next period:
+        - MAY not include `recurrence_paywindow`
+      - otherwise:
+        - MUST include `recurrence_paywindow`
+        - MUST set `seconds_before` to the maximum number of seconds prior to a period for which it will accept payment for that period.
+        - MUST set `seconds_after` to the maximum number of seconds into to a period for which it will accept payment for that period.
+        - SHOULD NOT set `seconds_after` to greater than the maximum number of seconds in a period.
+        - if it will proportionally reduce the amount charged for a period payed after the start of the period:
+          - MUST set `proportional_amount` to 1
+        - otherwise:
+          - MUST set `proportional_amount` to 0
+  - otherwise:
+    - MUST NOT include `recurrence_base`.
+    - MUST NOT include `recurrence_paywindow`.
+    - MUST NOT include `recurrence_limit`.

 A reader of an offer:
   - SHOULD gain user consent for recurring payments.